sagemath/sagewiki_to_gh-2022-10-10/faq.md

  * ANSWER: networking issues, firewall blocking, proxy setting screwed up

  * Individual FAQ entries should be referable by a URL, possibly http://wiki.sagemath.org/faq?someid=something
+ * You can do that with page anchors: [http://wiki.sagemath.org/faq?#something].
+Moin``Moin [http://moinmo.in/HelpOnLinking can insert page anchors] but it doesn't seem like that facility is turned on for this installation.
+If we could get that enabled, we could insert anchors for all the questions on this page.